QianJin2013/build-nodejs-for-android/README.md

     you still need iconv-lite etc.

-    NodeJS use [icu](http://site.icu-project.org/) project to implement `Intl` feature while `icu` often cause problem in cross-compile because it need build host-side exe such as genccode,icupkg then run them to generate temp C source.
+    NodeJS use [icu](http://site.icu-project.org/) project to implement `Intl` feature while `icu` often cause problem in cross-compile because it need build host exe such as genccode,icupkg then run them to generate temp C source.

     The icu project looks ugly, see [Home page](http://site.icu-project.org/),